 801. The construction inspection ensures that the equipment or structure has been manufactured, modified or repaired in accordance with the approved construction plan and approved procedures, and that all inspections and tests listed in the construction plan have been conducted on said equipment or structure.
 In addition, the construction inspection verifies that neither the equipment nor the structure has been treated in a way that would negatively affect its integrity and operation during use.
 [2013-11-15]

 802. The licensee shall set a condition in their procurement agreement that makes it possible to conduct inspections in accordance with this Guide on the premises of the manufacturer and subcontractors.
 [2013-11-15]

-803. The licensee, manufacturer and in connection with plant project plant supplier shall, through their own inspections, ensure that the equipment or structure or an subassembly of the two meet the requirements for inspection and approval in the construction inspection.
-[2013-11-15]
+803. The licensee shall, through own inspections, ensure that the equipment or structure or an subassembly of the two meet the requirements for inspection and approval in the construction inspection.
+[2019-09-02]

 804. The prerequisite for a construction inspection to be conducted by STUK is that the construction plan of the item to be inspected is approved by STUK.
 [2013-11-15]

 805. The licensee shall agree with the manufacturer or plant supplier on the inspection dates essential for the construction inspection.
 The final construction inspection is usually made on completed equipment on the manufacturer’s premises before delivery or installation.
 [2013-11-15]